OMaciasd/Docker/Monitoring/Nagios/README.md

 # Nagios

-## Deploy lab on Vagrant
+## Deploy lab on Vagrant on VirtualBox

-- Go to the vagrant File in the path from root.
+- Go to the Vagrant File in the path from root.

 ``` bash
 cd ./CaC